Zuzzuc/PlistKeyMod/README.md

 # PlistKeyMod

-PlistKeyMod can either be used to retrieve or set a value of a key in a plist file.
+PlistKeyMod.sh is used to extract and modify the values of specific keys in a plist file.

 # Usage
 Inline `code` has `back-ticks around` it.
 ## Examples
 `/PlistKeyMod.sh -f="$HOME/Desktop/example.plist" -k="CFBundleName"`
-This will return the value of the key "CFBundleName".'<br><br>
+This will return the value of the key "CFBundleName".'<br>
 <br>
 `/PlistKeyMod.sh -f="$HOME/Desktop/example.plist" -k="CFBundleName" -m="write" -v="Example"`
 This will change the value of the key "CFBundleName" to "Example"<br>